 A client who runs a very successful but small animal rescue shelter came to us and said:

-Based on all the principles outlined in Fundraising Blueprint, a special urgent appeal was prepared and sent to 4003 people who had never heard of the charity before.
+Based on all the principles outlined in Small Charity Fundraising, a special urgent appeal was prepared and sent to 4003 people who had never heard of the charity before.